Development Image Build Context

 This is to avoid reproducibility issues caused by accidental use of the feature.

-You can disable it by defining the LDMX_CUSTOM_GEANT4_CONFIRM_DEV
+You can disable it by defining the LDMX_CUSTOM_GEANT4_CONFIRM_DEV environment variable in the container environment

 just setenv LDMX_CUSTOM_GEANT4=${LDMX_BASE}/geant4/install